apptainer/singularity-userdocs/installation.rst

 .. note::

-    Packaged versions of Singularity in Linux distrubution repos are maintained by community members.
+    Packaged versions of Singularity in Linux distribution repos are maintained by community members.
 They (necessarily) tend to be older releases of Singularity.
 For the latest upstream versions of Singularity it is recommended that you build from source using one of the methods detailed